 The beauty of CUEF is that it offers many possibilities.
 Your own program will depend on your needs and interests as well as your level.
-If you can study abroad for two semesters your level will increase dramatically.
+If you can study abroad for two semesters, your level will increase dramatically.

 You can earn up to 16 credit hours for a semester-long program of study.
-During May term and summer, you can earn 4 credit hours per month.
+During May term and summer, you can earn 4 credit-hours per month.
 In addition to intensive language courses, other courses are available such as Civilization, Contemporary French Politics and Economy, French Cinema, and French and Francophone Literature.
 The more advanced level offers several different options, such as European Political Economy or Twentieth Century French Literature.
-All courses previously listed at the intermediate level and above count towards the French major and minor.
+All courses previously listed at the intermediate level and above count toward the French major and minor.

 Spring Semester 2017 (January 19 - May 19, 2017) — $6,090 *

 June Term (June 6 - June 30, 2017) — 2,100 *

 * Costs are estimated and depend on Euro/Dollar exchange.
 Includes tuition, room, board.
 Does not include airfare, train, spending money.